-Before 18th April 2018, Nicaragua’s tourist industry was booming.
+Before the 18th April 2018, Nicaragua’s tourist industry was booming.
 Visitors flocked to the Land of Lakes and Volcanoes, lured by colonial cities, hospitable locals, world-class waves, exotic wildlife and boundless natural beauty.

 This period of disquiet lasted only a couple of months, but global media portrayed a nation in turmoil.
 Knee-jerk travel advisories were introduced, and tourists rearranged holiday plans in favour of neighbouring Costa Rica and Panama.

 I went in June and found a welcoming, peaceful country.
-I zip lined through cloud forest, swam with turtles, ate more seafood than should perhaps be legal; I white-water rafted, galloped on the beach, hiked up volcanos and spotted impossible numbers of birds and monkeys.
+I zip lined through cloud forest, swam with turtles, ate more seafood than should perhaps be legal; I white-water rafted, galloped on the beach, hiked up volcanoes and spotted impossible numbers of birds and monkeys.
 Those savvy enough to travel soon will have the place to themselves.

 Get in touch with our team of experts and start planning your adventures to Nicaragua!
 Should you be looking to mix and match, Nicaragua combines rather nicely with Costa Rica or even Panama.